Lilac Cocktail and Lilac Cupcake Recipes

 - It doesn't take much.
 I use my old coffee grinder and it works great!
 I would recommend making this ahead and storing it in a sealed container for at least a few hours.
 The longer it sits, the more flavor gets into the sugar.

-- Candied Lilac Flowers will last a day or two.
+- My experience was that the Candied Lilac Flowers only lasted a day or two, although they may last longer.
 If you completely cover the flower with egg wash, it’s more likely to stay purple.
-Store in airtight container.
+Store in an airtight container in the fridge.

 If you made it to the end of this post, THANK YOU for reading it!
 There is a lot of information and a ton of recipes here but I just love unique and beautiful creations in the kitchen.
 If you make any of these, tag me on Instagram @emilyfabulous_blog or Facebook and show me!
 Don’t forget to sign up for my email list so you can receive more fun and exciting recipes in your inbox!